National Autism Strategy

 The Australian Government acknowledges that people use different words to talk about autism, and that each person will have a way of talking about autism and themselves that they like best.
 Some people in the Autistic community like to say ‘Autistic person’ (identity first language), some like to say ‘person with Autism’ (person first language), and some find with using either.

-The Australian government is using identity first language to talk about the Natural Autism Strategy.
+The Australian government is using identity first language to talk about the National Autism Strategy.
 This means we will be using the term Autistic person or Autistic people.

 Related pages: